patka00/documentation/for-developers/advanced/manage-your-apporders.md

 iexec order unpublish --app <orderHash>
 ```

-An unpublished order is still valid on the blockchain, to invalidante it use the cancel command.
+An unpublished order is still valid on the blockchain, to invalidate it use the cancel command.

 ```text
 iexec order cancel --app <orderHash>